-The Company has elected the fair value option of accounting for its investment in Windset.
-The calculation of fair value utilizes significant unobservable inputs, including projected cash flows, growth rates, and discount rates.
-As a result, the Company's investment in Windset is considered to be a Level 3 measurement investment.
-The change in the fair value of the Company's investment in Windset for the three and nine months ended February 28, 2021, was due to the Company's 26.9% minority interest in the change in the fair market value of Windset during the period.
+The Company elected the fair value option of accounting for its investment in Windset.
+The calculation of fair value utilized significant unobservable inputs, including projected cash flows, growth rates, and discount rates.
+As a result, the Company's investment in Windset was considered to be a Level 3 measurement investment.
+The Company sold its entire investment in Windset on June 1, 2021 for \$45.1 million.

-In determining the fair value of the investment in Windset, the Company utilizes the following significant unobservable inputs in the discounted cash flow models:
+In determining the fair value of the investment in Windset, the Company utilized the following significant unobservable inputs in the discounted cash flow models:

-February 28, 2021 Range (Weighted Average) May 31, 2020 Range (Weighted Average) Revenue growth rates 7% (6.9)% 6% to 7% (6.4)% Expense growth rates 0% to 8% (5.5)% 6% to 8% (6.6)% Discount rates 10% 12%
+August 29, 2021 Range (Weighted Average) May 30, 2021 Range (Weighted Average)

+Revenue growth rates N/A 7% (6.9%)

+Expense growth rates N/A 0% to 8% (5.5)%

+Discount rates N/A 10%